Easi Campers

 Plan Ahead

 It’s always best to plan when travelling in a camper, as nothing is worse than not knowing where to park for the night.
 Various apps are available to solve this problem, such as park4night and Searchforsites.
-Both apps work in many different countries and provide the locations of free wild camping spots and many other facilities such as sewerage dumps and public showers.
+Both apps work in many different countries and provide the locations of free wild camping spots and many other facilities such as waste disposal points and public showers.

 Leave No Trace